Enquirer privacy policy

 The personal information that is recorded in HEAT is; name, date of birth, home postcode, gender, ethnicity and school.

-• HEAT is used to create a register of students that attend outreach and school engagement activities to provide us with the opportunity to collaboratively monitor, track and evaluate our services in supporting our outreach and Access and Participation Plan.
-Further details of how participant data is used.
+• HEAT is used to create a register of students that attend outreach and school engagement activities to provide us with the opportunity to collaboratively monitor, track and evaluate our services in supporting our outreach, and our Access and Participation Plan.

 • The collaborative service will combine personal information recorded by the University of Plymouth with a number of other data sets to measure trends in applications and accepted applicants from groups of institutions and subsets of institutions.
-Therefore, data entered onto HEAT may be shared with education funding bodies, government departments and agencies, like the Higher Education Statistics Agency (HESA), and the University and Admissions Services (UCAS).
+Therefore, data entered onto HEAT may be shared with education funding bodies, government departments and agencies, like the University and Colleges Admissions Services (UCAS) and Higher Education Statistics Agency (HESA).

 • We may use HEATs student profiler tool to allow us to see whether any consenting students have participated in other member outreach activities (where data is restricted to minimal details).

 • We may use HEATs postcode profiler tool to allow us to understand information regarding the area in which a student lives.
-The indicators include Indices of Multiple Deprivation (IMD), Income Deprivation Affecting Children Index (IDACI) and participation of local areas (POLAR) measuring the proportion of the young population that participate in higher education.
+The indicators include Indices of Multiple Deprivation (IMD), Income Deprivation Affecting Children Index (IDACI), participation of local areas (POLAR) and tracking underrepresentation by area (TUNDRA), which measure the proportion of the young population that go on to participate in higher education.
 This is also alongside information regarding whether a student’s postcode is part of a local ward that is supported through the Uni Connect programme.

 • We may use some of the anonymised data in research, reports and publications – we will never publish personal details or write them in a way that an individual can be identified.